shinn16/war-at-sea-card-generator/README.md

 ## What Needs Done?
 **ASSET GENERATION**.
 Asset creation is the longest and most tedious part of this process.
 There are nearly 300 units defined in the current data set, which require roughly 200 unique assets be created in the form of unit outlines.
+Asset tracking is done via a [shared spreadsheet](https://docs.google.com/spreadsheets/d/1MUwMda_RZZ0Y9FLbD3wuyJa0KsISesgDZR7cqAH8kMs/edit?usp=sharing).
 At the moment, assets exist for all US and HMAS units, however they are incomplete.
 Some need cleaning up, most need back-lighting and blueprints generated.
 Anyone with any inclination towards graphic design feel free to lend a hand.
 I have been using GIMP up to this point to modify images from [Ship bucket](http://www.shipbucket.com/) (huge shout out for saving my sanity).